amadeoas/Log2Output/README.md

 {request, enum, REQUEST-RECEIVED, SENT-REQUEST, REQUEST-RESPONSE, SENT-RESPONSE}
 ```

-Example of using format is:
+Example of using datetime format is:

 ```
 {datetime, datetime, f:yyyyMMdd HH:mm:ss.SSS}
 ```
-and
+and for date

 ```
-{datetime, date, f:yyyyMMdd}
+{date, date, f:yyyyMMdd}
 ```

 When a pattern is specified the loaded field from the log lines will be verified against the pattern